harisont/harisont.github.io/lists/svud-raq.md

 3. _to solve this problem is tough_

 In sentences like (1), the syntactic subject _problem_ of the main verb _is_ is logically the object of an embedded non-finite verb _solve_ (although in UD, the root of the sentence would be _tough_, not _is_), whereas in paraphrases (2) and (3) logical and grammatical structure coincide.
-General guidelines about the annotations of _tough_-constructions, though, are still [under debate](https://github.com/UniversalDependencies/docs/issues/923) at the time of writing.
+General guidelines about the annotations of _tough_-constructions, though, are still [being debated](https://github.com/UniversalDependencies/docs/issues/923) at the time of writing.

 ## Participles
 [[go to the discussion on GitHub]](https://github.com/UniversalDependencies/docs/issues/1088)